AnandChowdhary/writing/honors-veni-proposal.md

 Therefore, this research proposal aims to:

-- Integrate what is already known about e-learning in general with ahomework use setting
+- Integrate what is already known about e-learning in general with a specific, homework use case

-O3: We aim to show that the platform contributes to learning in real practice by comparing standard test scores of a control group (students without access to the e-learning platform) and a treatment group (students with access to the platform without forcing them to use it), and to show that the latter scores higher than the former.
+- Show that the platform contributes to learning in real practice by comparing standard test scores of a control group (students without access to the e-learning platform) and a treatment group (students with access to the platform without forcing them to use it), and to show that the latter scores higher than the former

-O4: We aim to show how each of the features individually contribute to this effect by testing features separately and in combination.
+- Show how each of the features in the platform individually contribute to this effect by testing features separately and in combination

-(and in addition I will take into account these pain points: identifying the pain points of teachers when implementing digital learning solutions and how the learning curve can be reduced for said platforms.
-The platform designed in this research aims to bridge that gap by empowering teachers with...)
+In addition, the process with also take into account these pain points: *identifying the pain points of teachers when implementing digital learning solutions and how the learning curve can be reduced for said platforms.
+The platform designed in this research aims to bridge that gap by empowering teachers with...*

 METHOD